Economy of Bengaluru: Aerospace and aviation

-Bangalore is also called the aviation monopoly capital of India.
+Bengaluru is also called the aviation monopoly capital of India.
 It accounts for more than 65% of India's aerospace business.
-World Aerospace giants such as Boeing, Airbus, Goodrich, Dynamatics, Honeywell, GE Aviation, UTL, others have their Research & Development and Engineering centres in Bangalore.
+World Aerospace giants such as Boeing, Airbus, Dynamatics, Honeywell, GE Aviation, UTL, others have their Research & Development and Engineering centres.

-Before Bangalore was called the Silicon Valley of India, the city made its name as headquarters to some of the largest public sector heavy industries of India.
-The Hindustan Aeronautics Limited (HAL) headquarters is in Bangalore, and is dedicated to research and development activities for indigenous fighter aircraft for the Indian Air Force.
-With over 9,500 employees, it is one of the largest public sector employers in Bangalore.
+Before Bengaluru was called the Silicon Valley of India, the city made its name as headquarters to some of the largest public sector companies of India such as ITI, NGEF, BEML, BEL, BHEL, RWF etc. The Hindustan Aeronautics Limited (HAL) headquarters is in Bangalore, and is dedicated to research and development activities for indigenous fighter aircraft for the Indian Air Force.
+With over 9,500 employees, it is one of the largest public sector employers in Bengaluru.
+More than 36,000 employees work with these PSU’s which provide major employment in the city.

 Today, HAL manufactures, under license, various fighter aircraft for the Indian Air Force (IAF) including Sukhoi 30 Flankers and Jaguars.
 HAL also develops indigenous products for the IAF such as HAL Tejas, Aeronautical Development Agency, HAL Dhruv and HAL HF-24 Marut.
+Aeronautical Development Agency is also headquartered in Bengaluru.

-The National Aerospace Laboratories (NAL) is also headquartered in Bangalore and is dedicated to the development of civil aviation technologies.
+The National Aerospace Laboratories (NAL) is also headquartered in Bengaluru and is dedicated to the development of civil aviation technologies.
 Incorporated in 1960, NAL often works in conjunction with the HAL and has a staff strength of over 1,300 employees.
 NAL also investigates aircraft malfeasance.